-MCLE shall be administered by a Mandatory Continuing Legal Education Committee.
+MCLE shall be administered by The Board of Governors.

 A. General Authority

-The Committee shall have general supervisory authority to administer the Rule, and to establish any subcommittees deemed advisable.
+The MCLE Dept. shall have general authority to administer the Rule and the MCLE Regulations, subject to the oversight of the Board, and to convene any working groups or panels deemed necessary or advisable.

 B. Specific Duties

-The Committee shall have the following specific duties and responsibilities:
+The MCLE Dept. shall have the following specific duties and responsibilities:

 1. To distribute information regarding the requirements of these regulations.

-5. To audit Affidavits to determine compliance with the Rule.
+4. To conduct compliance audits of Affidavits to determine compliance with the Rule.